lawwu/kdd2023_notes/day3/ed_chi_keynote.md

 - By 2016, image recognition by machines/AI was already super-human, 3% error rate vs 5% error rate
 - What changed about deep learning to make it a useful method?
 - Getting comfortable with revolutions: as humans we couldn't fly 100 years ago.
 But now, we get delayed 30 minutes and get annoyed.
-  - Arthur C Clarke quote
+  - "Any sufficiently advanced technology is indistinguishable from magic." - Arthur C Clarke
   - "Any commonplace technology is not magic!" - Ed Chi's corollary

 #  LLM-based chatbots and asssistants